Shaaali/identity-apps/docs/guides/fragments/manage-app/oidc-settings/refresh-token.md

 These configurations are enabled only if refresh token grant type is added as an allowed grant type.

-#### Rotate refresh token
+#### Renew refresh token
 Asgardeo issues a new refresh token each time when access token is refreshed with refresh token grant type.
 The previous token gets invalidated.

-If application does not want to get new refresh token for each request, you can unselect this **Rotate refresh token** setting.
+If application does not want to get new refresh token for each request, you can unselect this **Renew refresh token** setting.
 Then the same refresh token will be issued with refresh token grant type until the refresh token get expires.

 <br>